rocket-pool/RPIPs/RPIPs/RPIP-41.md

 #### Distribution
 The Grants Management Committee is responsible for distributing the stipends for each committee directly to its members.
+* The GMC Administrator SHOULD determine the period for payouts and communicate this to each committee.
+  * By default this is assumed to be monthly, but MAY be increased to ease administrative burden if needed.
 * Stipends SHOULD be paid out in one of the GMC's accepted payout token options, selected by the recipient.
   * Conversion from USD to dollar-stablecoin payout token SHOULD be priced 1:1.
   * Conversion from USD to any other payout token SHOULD be done using the market price at the time of payment transaction creation.
-* Other committees MUST provide the GMC Administrator with the details of their stipend split each month.
+* Other committees MUST provide the GMC Administrator with the details of their stipend split for each period.
   * They MUST communicate payment addresses, stipend share in USD, and requested payment token for each of their members.
   * They MUST meet any deadline or format requirements imposed by the GMC Administrator.
-* Any undistributed funds for a given month are forfeited by that committee.
+* Any undistributed funds for a given period are forfeited by that committee.

 ## Rationale

-**Monthly Distributions**
+**Distribution Period**

-This feels like the default choice and has been central to the discussions in the past.
-A quarterly distribution may be preferable.
-This would reduce administrative overhead.
-The author would appreciate feedback on this point.
+Monthly is assumed to be the default as it's been central to the discussions in the past.
+A quarterly distribution may be preferable as this would reduce administrative overhead.
+This is left up to the GMC Adminsitrator because the burden largely falls on them.

 **Global Stipend Rate versus Community Specific**